cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_08_users_app_and_db_by_helm.md

 # Exercise: Users Service with Helm

 ## Scope
 The User Service (App) will be installed with a provided helm chart.
-You only have to provide a few values and work on the post-install-job which we will use to intialize the DB with some data.
+You only have to edit/insert a few values and work on the post-install-job which we will use to intialize the DB with some data.
 After the Service is running we will adapt our Ads deployment to provide the user route and enable the checking of the user service.

 <img src="images/k8s-bulletinboard-target-picture-users-app-and-db-helm.png" width="800" />